 - A. No school located within the Reservation shall collect biometric information from a student without written permission from the student's parent. - B. At least 30 days before a school collects biometric information, it shall provide written notice to parents of its intent to collect biometric information.
-The notice shall include a statement in eighteen point, bold-faced, capital letters that the parent must give written permission before the school may collect biometric information.

-C. Any study requiring a school to collect biometric information from one or more students must be approved by the Education Standing Committee and the Research Review Committee at least 30 days before written notice of such collection efforts is provided to parents.
+The notice shall include a statement in eighteen point, bold-faced, capital letters that the parent must give written permission before the school may collect biometric information. - C. Any research, as defined in Section 11.402.D, requiring a school to collect biometric information from one or more students must be approved by the Education Standing Committee and the Research Review Committee at least 30 days before written notice of such collection efforts is provided to parents.